 - Sideways (2004) movie review: To its detriment, Alexander Payne’s crowd-pleasing road movie comedy-drama is much too eager to please crowds.
-To its advantage, Sideways features the refreshing presence of Virginia Madsen in top form.
+To its advantage, it features the refreshing presence of Virginia Madsen.

-Sideways movie: Alexander Payne’s Central California Wine Country tour follows conventional path to male maturity
+Sideways movie review: Alexander Payne’s Central California Wine Country tour follows conventional path to male maturity

 Middle-aged male babies

 A road movie about two middle-aged men on the difficult path to maturity, Sideways is problematic at its very core, i.e., the two lead characters – who should have been killed at birth – and the trip itself.

 The movie begins with divorced high-school teacher, writer-wannabe, and wine connoisseur Miles (Paul Giamatti) and former TV soap star turned TV commercial announcer Jack (Thomas Haden Church) going on a road trip from San Diego to Central California’s Wine Country.

 The duo’s wine-guzzling excursion is supposed to be Jack’s farewell to his much cherished bachelorhood, which will be over the following Saturday; that’s when he’ll be tying the knot with the wealthy Christine (Alysia Reiner).